 Important — A period of non-enrollment will not result in regaining your financial aid eligibility.

 Appeals are encouraged if you had an extenuating medical or emotional problem that negatively impacted your academic performance.
 Appeals are reviewed on a case-by-case basis, but our general guidelines for acceptable appeals include: hospitalization, surgery, medical illness, depression, anxiety, ADD, death in the family, etc. Appeals that are not considered extenuating include: working too many hours, dropped courses due to changing major, did not like the class or instructor, was unaware of drop date or policy requirements.

-Due to the number of students at NDSU, we are not able to notify each individual of the satisfactory academic progress requirements.
+Due to the number of students at NDSU, we are not able to notify each individual of the Satisfactory Academic Progress (SAP) requirements.
 We do publish our policy annually and whenever there is an update.
 The complete policy is posted on our website.
-In addition, we discuss the requirements in detail at Orientation during the Guide to Student Finances at NDSU session.
-It is also covered in our financial aid information booklet, which is available on our website.
+In addition, we discuss the SAP requirements in detail at Orientation during the Guide to Student Finances at NDSU session.
 Ultimately, final responsibility for knowledge of and adherence to the SAP guidelines rests with the student.

-No. If you are in good academic standing you can still attend NDSU, you just cannot receive federal aid while you are on disqualification.
-If you are in need of funding to cover your educational costs you may wish to consider an alternative loan.
-Information on alternative loan options can be found by clicking
+No. If you are in good academic standing you can still attend NDSU, but you will not be eligible to receive most financial aid programs while you are on disqualification.
+If you are in need of funding to cover your educational costs you may wish to consider a private student loan.
+Please call One Stop at 701-231-6200 if you have further questions.

-If you have a grade that is changed or posted after you have been placed on financial aid warning or disqualification you should notify Student Financial Services once the grade has been posted to your transcript.
+If you have a grade that is changed or posted after you have been placed on Financial Aid Warning or Disqualification, please notify One Stop as soon as the grade has been posted to your transcript.